Sharing folders over your network

 One of the best things about having a wired or wireless network set up is that you can share folders between computers on your network.
 This lets you do things such as listen to music stored on another computer.
 This article shows you how.

-Folders which you may want to share over your home network include:
+Folders that you may want to share over your home network include:

 - Music files (or the My Music Folder)

 - Work files